liljencrantz/crush/README.md

     crush> cd /  # As does this

-The right hand side of the / operator is a label, not a value, so `./foo` refers to a file named foo i the current working directory, and is unrelated to the contents of any variable named `foo`.
+The right hand side of the / operator is a label, not a value, so `./foo` refers to a file named foo in the current working directory, and is unrelated to the contents of any variable named `foo`.

 ### Namespaces, members and methods